 Each year SMEA offers “Top Scholar” awards to the top two applicants based on merit and strength of application compared to the rest of the applicant pool.
-These awards provide 3 quarters of tuition waivers and a $1200 monthly stipend for the first academic year (9 months) in the program.
+These awards provide 3 quarters of tuition waivers and a monthly stipend equivalent to that of an RA or TA for the first academic year (9 months) in the program.

 Both of the above funding opportunities are selected based solely on the department application.
 No additional application is needed to be eligible for these awards.

 Are there any other funding opportunities available to incoming SMEA students at the UW?

 The College of the Environment Scholarship provides 1 – 2 quarters of RA funding to the top applicants in the college each year (number of available awards vary each year).
 SMEA (and other College of the Environment departments) nominates up to two applicants based on strength of the application, quality of undergraduate institution, GPA and GRE scores.